rongda/parcel-react-demo/README.md

 # React-Pracel

-react-pracel-demo is  a demo for react with parcel bundle.
+react-pracel-demo is a framework for React & React-redux & React-router with parcel bundle.

 ## Table of contents